Locations:

 The three most common areas of telemedicine involve:

 • Store-and-forward imaging technologies: Companion apps like MyChart offer a secure means of accessing your medical record.
 You can use these apps to keep track of your appointments and access test results (like your exams, lab reports or X-rays), visit summaries and commonly asked questions.
-This back-and-forth transfer of information allows you to access these reports at any time so that you can review them and ask your healthcare providers any questions you have about the information they contain.
+This back-and-forth transfer of information allows you to access these reports at any time so you can review them and ask your healthcare providers any questions about the information they contain.

 “Virtual visits are often the most cost-effective way to receive care,” says Dr. Rood.
 “We can treat lots of nonemergency problems virtually.”